10 minutes Reading time

-The latest Market Performance Report for the Pharmacy E-Commerce sector is here and ready to download.
+The latest Market Performance Report for the Pharmaceutical Industry is here and ready to download.

-This report looks at data from 2017-2018, highlighting improvements or losses for key performance metrics across the board.
-We produce these reports to give retailers in the Pharmacy E-Commerce sector a detailed look at their and their competitors’ year on year performance to see where they rank.
+This report looks at data from 2018-2019, highlighting improvements or losses for key performance metrics across the board.
+We produce these reports to give companies in the Pharmaceutical Industry a detailed look at their and their competitors’ year on year performance to see where they rank.

 We analyse both the technical and social aspects of the sites, comparing SEO Visibility and Link Authority while looking at the low-hanging fruit in keyword opportunities.
 We also delve into Brand Reach and social aspects including content marketing advice.